jaclu/tmux-conf/docs/scripting.md

 ```

 The reason the script is expected to be a list of strings, is to make it
-easier to add lines depending on conditionals.
+easier to add lines depending on conditionals in case you need to do a version
+check or similar.

 ## Calling scripts